 The popularity of this product has lead Fisher-Price to release 36 different versions of the Rock ‘n Play.
 While the basic Rock ‘n Play has a soothing vibration feature, it must be manually rocked.
 Fisher-Price addressed that by adding a version called “Auto Rock ‘n Play“—an auto-rocking function with two speeds.
 There is also a “deluxe” version of this sleeper with plusher padding and an additional toy.
 Most of the other versions of the Rock N Play sleeper are variations in color and padding.
 The retail price for this product is between $50-$95.

-There’s an even a version of the Rock ‘n Play that is smartphone-enabled (SmartConnect) for $75 at Babies R Us.
+There’s an even a version of the Rock ‘n Play that is smartphone-enabled (SmartConnect).
 You can remotely trigger the rocking, vibrations or other features via your smartphone.

 So what’s all the fuss about?
 The Fisher Price Rock ‘n Play’s secret sauce is the cocooned sleep space.
 Babies (especially newborns) love it—and that’s where the controversy begins.